virajpwr/code_challenge/README.md

 1. Spit the 'when' column in day, weekday, month.
 Perform one hot encoding on the weekday column.
 2. Calculate time difference between timestamps
 3. label encoding for categorical columns.
-To deal with high cardinality, we will replace the categories with low frequency with a single category.
+To deal with high cardinality and overfitting, we will replace the categories with low frequency with a single category.
 4. Target encoding done to deal with high cardinality in the categorical columns.
+It is done to calculate the mean of the target variable for each category in the categorical column.
 5. Count encoding on categorical columns.
+It is done to calculate frequency from one or more categorical features.
+The advantage of Count Encoding is that the category values are grouped together based on behavior.
+Particularly in cases with only a few observation, a decision tree is not able to create a split.
 6. Gaussian rank normalization on continous columns and target to normalize the data and reduce the effect of outliers.

 #### The flow chart below shows the steps taken to engineer features.